gsvh/pwa-swr-basic/README.md

 ## Purpose

 The purpose of this project is to demonstrate a basic progressive web application that is built with React, Vite, and SWR.

-It uses [vite-plugin-pwa](https://github.com/vite-pwa/vite-plugin-pwa) for it's PWA capabilities (including offline availabiliy).
+For caching static assets and pages for offline use, it uses [vite-plugin-pwa](https://github.com/vite-pwa/vite-plugin-pwa).

-This application fetches data from [WorldTimeAPI](http://worldtimeapi.org) and caches it using the basic [LocalStorage Based Persistent Cache](https://swr.vercel.app/docs/advanced/cache#localstorage-based-persistent-cache) example from [**SWR**](https://swr.vercel.app/), to make the last-fetched data available when offline.
+For caching data for offline use, it uses the basic [LocalStorage Based Persistent Cache](https://swr.vercel.app/docs/advanced/cache#localstorage-based-persistent-cache) example from [**SWR**](https://swr.vercel.app/).
+The data being used in this example is time information from [WorldTimeAPI](http://worldtimeapi.org).

 ## Technologies